BigBrain21/FortniteNewsGrabber/README.md

 asyncio.run(main())
 ```
-This will print the image of the front news element.
+This will print the image of the first news element.